unforced/new-bump/.cursorguides/tracking.md

 - **Naming Conventions**: Adopt and enforce consistent naming conventions for files and exports to avoid confusion.
 For example, use camelCase for file names and PascalCase for component exports.
 - **Test Component Behavior**: Focus on testing component behavior rather than implementation details.
 Avoid tests that rely on accessing component internals, as they are brittle and can break when implementation changes.
 - **Build Verification**: Add a build step in your CI/CD pipeline that verifies the application builds successfully before running tests.
 This would catch import errors and other build-time issues.
+- **Authentication Flow**: Implement a proper authentication flow with protected routes that redirect unauthenticated users to the login page.
+Use React Router's Navigate component for redirects and create a ProtectedRoute component to wrap routes that require authentication.

 ## Action Plan (from Project Documentation)